 Mitochondrial diseases result from failures of the mitochondria, which are specialized compartments present in every cell of the body except red blood cells.
 Mitochondria are responsible for creating more than 90% of the energy needed by the body to sustain life and support growth.
 When they fail, less and less energy is generated within the cell.
 Cell injury and even cell death follow.
 If this process is repeated throughout the body, whole systems begin to fail, and the life of the person affected is severely compromised.
 Mitochondrial diseases primarily affect children, but adult onset is becoming more and more common.

 Mitochondrial diseases are challenging because they are probably the most diverse human disorders at every level: clinical, biochemical, and genetic.
 Some are confined to the nervous system but most are multi-systemic, often affecting the brain, heart, liver, skeletal muscles, kidney and the endocrine and respiratory systems.
 Although severity varies, by and large these are progressive and often crippling disorders.
-They can cause paralysis, seizures, mental retardation, dementia, hearing loss, blindness, weakness and premature death.
+They can cause paralysis, seizures, intellectual disability, dementia, hearing loss, blindness, weakness and premature death.

 Because of the range of symptoms and the frequent involvement of multiple body systems, mitochondrial diseases can be a great challenge to diagnose.
 Even when accurately diagnosed, they pose an even more formidable challenge to treat, as there are very few therapies and most are only partially effective.